mauriciocruzp/up-app-api/README.md

 # UP App Hexagonal API

-This an API developed on Typescript for for an educational information platform.
+This an API developed on Typescript for an educational information platform.

 ## Environment Variables